Nextdoor/conductor-open/README.md

 go get -u github.com/go-delve/delve/cmd/dlv
 ```

-2)get the process id of the running conductor process, and run the delve command
+2) get the process id of the running conductor process, and run the delve command

 ```
 ps -ef | grep conductor
 dlv attach <your-local-conductor-process-id> --headless=true --listen=localhost --api-version=2 --wd=$GOPATH/src/conductor/conductor
 ```

 For the native environment debugging (which is generally faster than developing on docker), you can use VSCode, and add a debug configuration to you launch.json as below.
 When the debugger line goes from blue to orange it mean it attached successfully, and should now hit your breakpoints.
 NOTE: VSCode doesn’t appear to support remote debugging for Go language yet.